 - A. Toyei Industries is a non-profit organization with the purpose of providing residential and non-residential sheltered employment and training services to physically and/or mentally handicapped Navajo adults and governed by a Board of Directors.
 See Exhibit A, Articles of Incorporation and Plan of Operation. - B. This is a funding request for the continued services provided by Toyei Industries to care for the developmentally disabled and seriously mentally ill Navajo adults.
-See Exhibit B, Toyei Industries Board of Directors resolution. - C. The supplemental funding request forms are attached as Exhibit C. - D. The Office of Management and Budget provided a budget analysis, which is attached as Exhibit E, pursuant to 12 N.N.C. § 820(M). - E. The Office of the Controller has provided a memorandum dated September 8, 2017 indicating the balance in the Unreserved, Undesignated Fund Balance as of September 8, 2017 is \$31,258,307.
+See Exhibit B, Toyei Industries Board of Directors resolution. - C. The supplemental funding request forms are attached as Exhibit C. - D. The Office of Management and Budget provided a budget impact analysis pursuant to 12 N.N.C. § 820(M).
+The memorandum is attached as Exhibit D. The Office of Management and Budget has provided an updated Budget Impact Analysis and is attached as Exhibit F. - E. The Office of the Controller has provided a memorandum dated January 31, 2018, indicating the balance in the Unreserved, Undesignated Fund Balance as of February 14, 2018, is \$27,717,798.
 This memorandum is provided to meet the requirements of 12 N.N.C.
-820 (L), however the Controller of the Navajo Nation has not designated the funds at recurring or non-recurring.
-This memorandum is attached as Exhibit D. - F. The request for funds must meet the grant budget requirements of 1) an approved plan of operation, 2) budget request must be part of a recommended division or branch budget, 3) the respective oversight [committee] of the division or branch must recommend the request; in addition shall be submitted to the Office of Management and Budget on appropriate budget forms.
-See Fiscal Year 2018 Budget Instruction Manual, Section XI(B).
+820 (L).
+This memorandum is attached as Exhibit E. The Office of the Controller has provided an additional memorandum providing an updated balance of the Unreserved, Undesignated Fund Balance and stating that the costs for this project are considered non-recurring and is attached as Exhibit G.

-G. The Navajo Nation finds it in the best interest of the Navajo citizens who are developmentally disabled and seriously mentally ill to approve this supplemental appropriation request.
+- F. The request for funds must meet the grant budget requirements of 1) an approved plan of operation, 2) budget request must be part of a recommended division or branch budget, 3) the respective oversight [committee] of the division or branch must recommend the request; in addition shall be submitted to the Office of Management and Budget on appropriate budget forms.
+See Fiscal Year 2018 Budget Instruction Manual, Section XI(B). - G. The Navajo Nation finds it in the best interest of the Navajo citizens who are developmentally disabled and seriously mentally ill to approve this supplemental appropriation request.

 Section Three.
-Approving the Supplemental Appropriation from the Unreserved, Undesignated Fund Balance in the Amount of \$300,000 for Toyei Industries, Inc.
+Approving the Supplemental Appropriation from the Unreserved, Undesignated Fund Balance in the Amount of \$254,700 for Toyei Industries, Inc.